Hacuub/IGME-330-Fall-2020/projects/project-1.md

 - *Impact:*
   - This app is an *interactive sandbox*, similar to a physical sandbox where the user can experiment, create and destroy with no given objective
   - The app must do something that would be meaningful to the user, allowing them to explore the chosen theme in a compelling way
+  - The code & functionality must go significantly beyond any of the provided "starter" code above
   - The creator of this app should take this assignment seriously ("engage"!) and do their **best work**
   - Here are some examples of the reverse (e.g. these are *counter examples* to be avoided):
     - not implementing specific requirements in the [rubric](#rubric) below